nothke/shakedown-docs/modding.md

 - `colbox` will create a box collider with the size of the object's bounding box
 - `nocol` or `tree` will not make a collider
 - objects starting with `chk_` and ending in `.001`, `.002`, `.003` etc. are checkpoints (splits).
 They must be in order with no interruptions.
 They will use a box collider (as if they had a `colbox` tag), so to be valid they should not be 0-thin in either dimension.
 The finish line is the last checkpoint.
+- `mvbl` (or starting with `stage_sign`) will make the object into a "moveable" (rigid bodies the player can topple).
+Right now only box collider is supported, and will be automatically added wether you have a `colbox` tag or not.
+  - `m=NUMBER` can be added to the same object, where `NUMBER` is weight in kg.
+For example `bollard_mvbl_m=100` will make a 100 kg bollard.
+Note that number ends with a first non-number character, which also

 If none of these tags are found, an object will be static and will have a mesh collider.

+There is a few material tags as well:
+- `colproxy` material will be collision only but will not render.
+This is useful when for example you have an object made with geometry nodes in blender and you want it to have a collider that is different than the graphical object.
+- `nocol` or `tree`, same as object tags ^

 #### Special objects
 - `suncube` is used for pointing the sun towards its -Z axis (opposite from blue arrow blender gizmo) that car uses for shadowing itself.
 If none is found, the game will point the sun top-down.